KAVIRAJec/AWS-Learnings/08-AWS-Database-Services/README.md

      - Automated backups and snapshots
      - Multi-AZ deployments for high availability
      - Read replicas for scaling read workloads
-     - Security features like encryption at rest and in transit
+     - Encryption at rest and in transit meaning **data is protected while stored and during transmission.**
    - **Use Cases**:
      - Web applications, e-commerce platforms, and any application requiring a relational database.